 And if millions of women can do it, so can you.

 5 Steps to Being Happy Without Your Husband

 This is just a start – a general list of ideas that can put you on the road to finding freedom and breaking free from an unhappy marriage.
 You’ll need more specific help and support if you’re serious about being happy without your husband.
 You need to contact a lawyer, or a divorce counselor, or a social worker.

 1. Tell your family and friends the truth

 The unhealthiest, most destructive husbands are the guys that isolate you from your friends and family.
 The more isolated you are, the more power he has over you – until you have nobody to turn to.
 That is, you THINK you have nobody to turn to – but you do!
 You don’t need your husband’s twisted love or money, you can be happy without a husband, and you CAN stand on your own two feet.

-“I finally told my sister some of the things that are going on in my marriage,” says Elizabethon When You Can’t Tell Your Family How Your Husband Treats You.
-“My husband thinks I’m the bad guy now.
+“I finally told my sister some of the things that are going on in my marriage,” says Elizabeth on Did Your Husband Have a Long Affair?
+How to Recover.
+“My husband thinks I’m the bad guy now even though he’s the one who cheated.
 He took life insurance out on me and dropped my medical coverage.
 I told him, if you can’t help take care of me while I am living, you are not going to benefit on my insurance when I’m gone.
 We have decided to go our separate ways.
 I should not have hid how my husband treated me from my family and friends all these years.”

 2. Focus on the resources and support you have